RonitGupta2002/Room-Occupancy-Estimation/Readme.md

 # Room Occupancy Estimation
 This dataset is related to room occupancy estimation.
 The goal is to estimate the precise number of occupants in a room using multiple non-intrusive environmental sensors like temperature, light, sound, CO2, and PIR.
+This was made as part of a project for an introductory Data Science Course.

 The dataset comes from:
 https://archive.ics.uci.edu/dataset/864/room+occupancy+estimation